 WORSHIP AT ADDISVILLE: Please join us for in person or virtual worship.
 Watch on Facebook Live, YouTube or listen to the audio version on our website www.addisville.org.
-This Sunday is Communion Sunday for virtual worship, you are encouraged to use your own grape juice and bread (or Matzo) so you may participate in our Celebration of Communion.
+This Sunday is Communion Sunday.
+For virtual worship, you are encouraged to use your own grape juice and bread (or Matzo) so that you may participate in our Celebration of Communion.

-THE FLOWERS THIS MORNING are presented by George and Lynne Ferral in loving memory of George's mother, Theresa.
+THE FLOWERS THIS MORNING are presented by Ed and Kris Ingle in memory of their son Nathan.

 Communion, also known as the Lord’s Supper or Eucharist, is Christ’s Gift to the church.
 On the night in which he was betrayed, Jesus took bread, gave thanks, broke it, and shared it with his disciples.
 “This is my body that is for you,” he said.
 “Do this in remembrance of me.”
 He also took a cup of wine and said, this is the new covenant in my blood.
 Do this as often as you drink it in remembrance of me.”

 When we celebrate the Lord’s Supper we receive the gifts of bread and cup: we give thanks to God; we break the bread and pour the wine; sharing this awesome gift of God in Christ with one another.
 In sharing these gifts together, we are joined to Christ and through Christ to each other.
 We remember at this table all God has done for us.
 The past event of our Lord’s death, resurrection, and ascension comes into the present so that its power once again touches us, changes us, and heals us.
 Through the power of the Holy Spirit, Christ is present with us at the table and so we give joyful thanks for what God has done, what He is doing in us and in the world, and what we look forward to when His kingdom comes on earth as it is in heaven.